AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 };
 ```

-Settings for the tooltip in the sample below were applied using themes.
+Settings for the tooltip in the sample below are applied using themes.
 Click "launch in playground" to see how settings for tooltip can be applied using AnyChart themes.

 {sample}CS\_Tooltip\_21{sample}